coap-security/liboscore/README.md

 against eavesdropping or manipulation in an end-to-end fashion without sacrificing the compactness of the messages and protocol implementations.
+The article [OSCORE: A look at the new IoT security protocol] provides a newcomer friendly summary.

 This implementation aims to be usable on various platforms, especially embedded ones;
 it achieves this by describing its requirements towards the used platform's CoAP implementation